Nanpakal Nerathu Mayakkam

-Nanpakal Nerathu Mayakkam (English: Like An Afternoon Dream) is a 2022 Indian Malayalam-Tamil bilingual drama film directed by Lijo Jose Pellissery and written by S. Hareesh.
+Nanpakal Nerathu Mayakkam (English: Like An Afternoon Nap) is a 2022 Indian Malayalam-Tamil bilingual drama film directed by Lijo Jose Pellissery and written by S. Hareesh.
 It is produced by Mammootty kampany & Amen Movie Monastery.
 The film stars Mammootty, Ramya Suvi, Ramya Pandian and Ashokan.

 Nanpakal Nerathu Mayakkam was released worldwide on 19 January 2023 and received critical acclaim.
 At the 53rd Kerala State Film Awards, it won two awards, including Best Film (Pellissery and George Sebastian) and Best Actor (Mammootty).

 Plot

-A group of Malayali tourists are returning to Kerala after visiting the Basilica of Our Lady of Good Health in Velankanni, Tamil Nadu.
+A bus is bringing back a group of Malayali tourists to Kerala after visiting the Basilica of Our Lady of Good Health in Velankanni, Tamil Nadu.
 While the other tourists are asleep, tour leader James stops the bus at a remote village in Tamil Nadu.
-He takes a stroll around the place, enters a house and starts acting like a member of the family, behaving like a Tamilian and speaking in Tamil.
+He takes a stroll around the place, enters a house, and starts acting like a member of the family, behaving like a Tamil and speaking in the Tamil language.
 An old blind woman in the house appears to recognize him as her son, based on his voice and mannerisms.
 Not finding James, the other tourists come looking for him.
-His familiarity with the community confuses everyone who travelled with him, as well as the villagers.
-Eventually the people realize he has taken on the character, mannerisms and language of Sundaram, a member of the family who had disappeared two years earlier.
-The family of Sundaram starts to believe that he has been reincarnated.
-But James progressively gets confused when people don't accept him as Sundaram.
-He doesn't recognize the changes in the village, such as the new temple that had not been built when Sundaram went missing.
-He also chances to see his face mirrored for the first time, when he visits the barber, which shocks him into reality.
-James' real family and friends plot to sedate him in order to get him back to Kerala, and get him help for his presumed mental disorder.
-They plan to give him the sedative with his coffee after his afternoon nap.
-However, after falling asleep James regains his true identity and willingly goes with them to board the bus.
+His familiarity with the community confuses everyone who travels with him, including the villagers.
+Eventually, the people realize he has taken on the character, mannerisms, and language of Sundaram, a family member who had disappeared two years earlier.
+Sundaram's family begins to believe that he has been reincarnated, but James progressively gets confused when people do not accept him as Sundaram.
+He does not recognize the changes in the village, such as the new temple that had not been built when Sundaram went missing.
+He also has the chance to see his face in a mirror for the first time when he visits the barber, which shocks him into reality.
+James' real family and friends plot to sedate him to get him back to Kerala and get him help for his presumed mental disorder.
+They plan to slip the sedative into his coffee after he wakes up from his afternoon nap.
+However, after waking up, James regains his true identity and willingly goes with them to board the bus.
 The ending is open to interpretation.
-The character named Sundaram and the entire escapade could merely be a dream that James had on the bus all the while.
+The character named Sundaram and the entire escapade could merely be a dream that James had on the bus.